Advanced Placement® (AP) Program

 How many AP courses should I take in one academic year?

 Given the high commitment level and increased demand, course selection should be considered carefully.
-All students in grades 11 and 12 who meet qualifications should consider at least one AP course each year.
 Many students carry two AP courses.
 Students rarely take three AP courses in a single year.
-Due to the advanced level of course content and necessary prerequisite skills for success, all AP course selection require approval, and students must petition to enroll in more than two AP courses.
+Due to the advanced level of course content and necessary prerequisite skills for success, all AP course selections require approval; the Registrar will follow up with all students enrolling in more than two AP courses.

 Is there a fee to take an AP course?

 While there is no additional charge to take one or more AP classes, The College Board charges an exam fee.
+In the fall, students register with The College Board for the exams they will take the following May.
 In March, families pay online for the exam(s) prior to students sitting for AP Exams in May.

 Are there any additional benefits to AP course work?